espressif/pytest-embedded/CONTRIBUTING.md

 $ pre-commit install
 ```

 We use [commitizen](https://github.com/commitizen-tools/commitizen) to auto generate the [CHANGELOG.md](./CHANGELOG.md).
-You don't
-need to install it or know anything about it, but please follow
+You don't need to install it or know anything about the tool itself, but please follow
 the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) rule when writing commit messages.

 ## Running Tests